 The 8-bit idea was a throwback to the games of our youth.
 The “better” times.
 Ah, nostalgia…

 Jeremy Jones – Co-Founder, Composer, and Programming Consultant

 So, I’m a gamer, musician, pastor, father, husband, librarian, and a pretty easygoing guy.
 The first system I owned was an NES.
 I played Super Mario Brothers with my parents and kept going from there.

 The music from games has gotten me through some tough times and has inspired me to create soundtracks for videos, fan games, and now, Mender’s Strife.
 I love composing with the 8-bit style in mind because it takes me back to those fond memories of my childhood when things were much simpler.
 Nobuo Uematsu remains as one of my primary influences.

 I’ve been with this group of people for years, beginning as part of the Night Skies Productions community.
 It’s been super fun being a part of the Took 2 Long Productions Team and doing my part in the creation of this project.

-Laura Hardgrave – Lead Writer
+Lucas Hardgrave – Lead Writer